frc1678/CCDropboxRealmSync-iOS/README.md

 ## Using Client API:

+0 Go to Project Settings, then the Info tab, and expand the URL Types section.
+Add a new URL Type with the scheme db-fu1drprr1bha4zl.

 1 In your `AppDelegate.h` make sure to have `#import "CCDropboxLinkingAppDelegate.h"` as well as `@interface AppDelegate : CCDropboxLinkingAppDelegate`

 2 In your view controller .m file you must include the folowing: